How to Sleep on Your Back

 Latex pillows are a great alternative to memory foam pillows for back sleepers because they offer a more supportive surface.
 Furthermore, latex is environmentally friendly and cooling in nature, which means no off-gassing and more comfortable nights.
 Its issues are minimal and manageable, too.

 Due to the high cost of production, natural latex will cost the buyer more money.
 An excellent latex pillow costs between $70 and $150.
 Latex will also have a vanilla scent in the beginning.
-Some may like it, some may not.
+Some may like it, and some may not.

 Design